endpoints4s/endpoints4s/documentation/manual/src/main/paradox/design.md

 modularity: a same endpoint description can be interpreted with a client interpreter, a server interpreter, or documentation interpreter.
-Even more, the client and server stacks can be completely different (one can use Play framework while the other uses Akka, for instance).
+Even more, the client and server stacks can be completely different (one can use Play framework while the other uses Pekko, for instance).
 Here is a diagram illustrating the fact that multiple interpreters can be applied to a same algebra:

 ![multiple-interpreters](multiple-interpreters.svg)